 Contact Officer: Andrew Reynolds

-This report provides an update on the outline planning application for Manydown.
+This report provides an update on the Outline Planning Application, S106 agreement and Communications and Engagement plan for Manydown

-The Cabinet Member for Property and Development introduced the report and advised that the Manydown project continued to progress its work to obtain outline planning permission and to enter into contract with the selected private sector partner (PSP) in order to deliver the development.
-He confirmed that updates to the outline planning application had been submitted to the Local Planning Authority (LPA) in January 2019 and were currently subject to a statutory consultation process.
-It was the current intention to secure an outline planning permission in spring 2019.
+The Cabinet Member for Property and Development introduced the report and advised the Committee that the Manydown project continued to progress its work to obtain Outline Planning Permission and to enter into contract with the selected private sector partner (PSP) in order to promote the development.
+He advised that the updates to the Outline Planning Application were submitted to the Local Planning Authority (LPA) in July 2018 and had been subject to a statutory consultation process.
+It was the intention to obtain Outline Planning Permission in winter 2018.

 The Committee discussed the report and made the following comments which included:-